-1.04 WORK UNDER OTHER CONTRACTS
+1.5 WORK UNDER OTHER CONTRACTS

 A. Separate contracts may be issued to perform certain construction operations at the site.
+The contractor of this project will allow reasonable access and coordination to the other contractor/s.

-1.05 WORK SEQUENCE
+1.6 WORK SEQUENCE

-- A. Portions of the facility shall remain fully occupied and operational during work.
-All work shall be fully coordinated in writing with Convention Center Staff prior to commencement of work. - B. The contractor may work on the weekends at his or her discretion.
+- A. Portions of the facility shall remain occupied and operational while work is in progress.
+The facility shall remain occupied and operational while work is in progress.
+All work shall be fully coordinated in writing with Orange County Convention Center Project Manager prior to commencement of work.
+Material and equipment deliveries shall be made during normal business hours. - B. The contractor may work on the weekends at his or her discretion with prior written approval from Orange County Convention Center Project Manager.
 Weekend work shall not be an additional cost to the Owner.
-The contractor will coordinate with the Owner for access to the building on weekends and after hours work. - C. Convention Center shall direct contractor on which days and hours are acceptable for work.
+The contractor will coordinate with the Orange County Convention Center Project Manager for access to the building on weekends and after hours work. - C. Orange County Convention Center Project Manager shall direct contractor on which days and hours are acceptable for work.

-1.06 CONTRACTOR USE OF PREMISES
+1.7 CONTRACTOR USE OF PREMISES